rowek/xaml-docs/controls/radcloudupload/overview.md

 ##
 ![cloudupload overview](images/cloudupload_wpf_46_text.png)

-The __RadCouldUpload__ control can be used in scenarios when our customers need to allow their users to upload files to a cloud storage provider.
+The __RadCloudUpload__ control can be used in scenarios when our customers need to allow their users to upload files to a cloud storage provider.
 This control can be configured to upload files to different storage providers.

 This is a list with short description of the top-of-the-line features of Telerik's __RadCloudUpload__ control for WPF